digitalinteraction/catalyst-trello-scraper/README.md

 Here's the output of the `--help` option for reference

 ```
-Usage: cli.ts [options] [command]
+Usage: @openlab/catalyst-trello-scraper [options] [command]

 Options:
   -V, --version              output the version number
   -h, --help                 output usage information

 Commands:
-  fetch [options]            Fetch the current projects and store them in redis
+  fetch [options]            Fetch the current projects and content and store them in redis
   schedule [options] <cron>  Schedule a fetch based on a cron job, https://crontab.guru
-  ls                         List projects that are stored in redis
+  list-projects              List projects that are stored in redis
+  show-content               Show the content stored in redis
 ```

 ## Future work